-When charging or testing the pressure in undercarriage shock absorbers, hydraulic accumulators, pneumatic valves, gauges and similar pneumatic or hydraulic components, it is essential to ensure that:-
+When charging or testing the pressure in undercarriage shock absorbers, hydraulic accumulators, pneumatic valves, gauges and similar pneumatic/hydraulic components:-

 - (1) All equipment used, including test gauge adapters and feed connections from the pressure source, must be free from contamination by dirt, grease, fluid or oil. - (2) Adapter control screws or cocks which admit high pressure air to the component or test gauge must be opened slowly to prevent a rapid rise of pressure.